telostia/lunarium-guides/guides/auto_guide.md

 ### Windows wallet to add masternode
 ### ---------------------------------

-1. Open the VET Coin Desktop Wallet.
+1. Open the Lunarium Desktop Wallet.
 2. Go to RECEIVE and create a New Address: MN1
 3. Send 10000 Lunarium to MN1.
 4. Wait for confirmations.